IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-editing.md

 ## Keyboard Navigation

-- `Enter` and `F2` enters row edit mode
+- <kbd>Enter</kbd> and <kbd>F2</kbd> enters row edit mode

-- `Esc` exits row edit mode and doesn't submit any of the cell changes, made while the row was in edit mode.
+- <kbd>Esc</kbd> exits row edit mode and doesn't submit any of the cell changes, made while the row was in edit mode.

-- `Tab` move focus from one editable cell in the row to the next and from the right-most editable cell to the CANCEL and DONE buttons.
+- <kbd>Tab</kbd> move focus from one editable cell in the row to the next and from the right-most editable cell to the CANCEL and DONE buttons.
 Navigation from DONE button goes to the left-most editable cell within the currently edited row.

 ## Feature Integration